qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + #### TA office hours and recitals
-  - Via Zoom / Link Shared via Collab maillist
+  - Via Course Slack Space / Link Shared via Collab maillist
+  - Tue: 5pm-6pm by Jack
-  - Tue / Thur: 5pm-6pm
+  - Thur: 5pm-6pm By Zhe

++ #### Recital lectures about ML platforms
   - On multiple Fridays, we will add recital sessions from TA or invited speakers to teach students about deep learning platforms or libraries.
 Specific dates will be communicated via our Collab maillist.
 These sessions are totally optional!
-So far we have five recitals that will cover:
+So far we have four recitals to cover:
-     + Scikit-learn library
-     + Machine Learning in the cloud: AWS invited speaker
+  - Machine Learning in the cloud: AWS invited speaker
-     + Pytorch platform
+  - Pytorch platform
-     + RL Gym – invited speaker
+  - RL Gym – invited speaker
-     + Adversarial ML – invited speaker
+  - Adversarial ML – invited speaker

-### Text Book
-+ No required text book.
-+ Course slides and handouts are self-contained.
-+ Multiple reference books are shared below

 ### Course Websites